Photography by Khaliq Masuri.

 Either way, whether by accident or by design, you’re bound to find something that catches your eye.
 And each time you do, the curious, pleasure-seeking parts of your brain light up like a Christmas tree, and the cycle begins again.

 As contained, tightly structured spaces, supermarket aisles are built for mindless roaming.
 As a Spontaneous Non-Purposeful Supermarket Shopper with nothing in particular to buy, you don’t have to decide where you want to go next, in the way you might if you were wandering a mall.
-You simply follow the aisles, up and down and down and up, and let them lead you where they will; before you know it, you’ve walked from the vegetables to the baking aisle to baby food and back again.
+You simply follow the aisles, up and down and down and up, and let them lead you where they will.
+Before you know it, you’ve walked from the vegetables to the baking aisle to baby food and back again.

 I’ve never spent more than 30 minutes on a treadmill in my life, but I have spent three times that roaming NTUC in one sitting.
 By the end of this, all my nervous energy has either been spent, or I have been soothed into calmness by the repetitive physical activity.

-Think about it: row upon row of cereal boxes, evenly spaced and of exactly the same width and height.
+Think about it.
+Row upon row of cereal boxes, evenly spaced and of exactly the same width and height.
 The mosaic of juice cartons in the chiller and the verdant green of the vegetable aisle, where every head of broccoli is the same deep hue and every bunch of spinach pleasingly lush.
 Ham slices that are all perfectly round, every chicken breast teardrop-shaped, glossy tomatoes lined up six to a packet.

-Contemplating all this induces a visceral satisfaction, not dissimilar to the kind one gets from watching ASMR cake decorating videos or admiring pages of beautiful handwriting.
+Contemplating all this induces a visceral satisfaction, not dissimilar to the kind one gets from watching ASMR cake-decorating videos or admiring pages of beautiful handwriting.
 The supermarket might be unnaturally immaculate, but it’s precisely this artifice that makes it so soothing.

 Between their obsessively controlled layout and their orderliness, the supermarket is a haven from the messiness of the outside world.
-In this, Spontaneous Non-Purposeful Supermarket Shopping is just a long-winded name for escapism: when things feel a bit too chaotic, it’s easy to seek refuge in the aisles, where everything is neat, orderly, visually appealing, and symmetrical, in a way real life never is.
+In this, Spontaneous Non-Purposeful Supermarket Shopping is just a long-winded name for escapism: When things feel a bit too chaotic, it’s easy to seek refuge in the aisles, where everything is neat, orderly, visually appealing, and symmetrical, in a way real life never is.

 As another friend put it: “My goal in life is to be the kind of person who does all her shopping at Cold Storage.”

 Exploring the supermarket often straddles a fine line between fascination and lust.
-These feelings are most potent when examining foods that are novel or exotic, and though price is no guarantee of quality, it bears saying that the most interesting sounding products often speak to lifestyles most of us can’t afford, yet secretly wish we could.
+These feelings are most potent when examining foods that are novel or exotic, and though price is no guarantee of quality, it bears saying that the most interesting-sounding products often speak to lifestyles most of us can’t afford, yet secretly wish we could.

 As in: look at these perfect yellow carrots and perfect purple cauliflowers and perfect white eggplants, which would make a gorgeous salad except that whole meals can cost less than these babies.
-Look at these adorable $5 mini pots of Greek yogurt, which I enjoy with those luscious Spanish figs and a drizzle of aged balsamic vinegar in some alternate universe where I am a woman with my life together.
+Look at these adorable $5 mini pots of Greek yoghurt, which I enjoy with those luscious Spanish figs and a drizzle of aged balsamic vinegar in some alternate universe where I am a woman with my life together.
 Wouldn’t I love to have a kitchen stocked with five different kinds of rice and jugs of Hokkaido milk and bottles of passionfruit-mango kombucha?
 Of course I would!
 Wouldn’t you?

 Spontaneous Non-Purposeful Supermarket Shopping is so popular because it enables us to indulge in fantasies of the people we wish we could be—earning enough to be accustomed to such things, and worldly and well-travelled enough to know what to do with them.
 I might be looking at a shelf of condiments or a basket of broccoli, but what I’m really seeing is some other, better version of myself, one who has the time, skill, and money to be making elaborate food porn on the regular.